-McGuireWoods is committed to being green; the firm has created a Sustainable Operations Team to develop and direct its sustainability efforts.
+McGuireWoods is also committed to being green; the firm has created a Sustainable Operations Team to develop and direct its sustainability efforts.
 The firm has a voluntary carbon offset program, reduced its paper use by increasing its electronic filing systems and encouraging two-sided copying, and improved video-conferencing to cut down on travel.
 McGuireWoods has also embraced green building standards and supports the use of LEED criteria in its offices.

-For the past year, a McGuireWoods white collar litigation team led by Richard Cullen has served as counsel advising Vice President Mike Pence in special counsel Robert Mueller’s investigation into Russian meddling in the 2016 presidential election.
-In April, another Cullen-led team sued North Korea over the death of Otto Warmbier, a U.S. college student.
+A McGuireWoods legal team won a half-billion-dollar judgment against North Korea over the death of Otto Warmbier, a U.S. college student.
 The regime had imprisoned him for 17 months for allegedly taking a propaganda poster, then sent him home in 2017 with severe brain damage to die.